tonethar/IGME-330-Master/notes/HW-mapbox-1.md

 1. Sign up for an account here: https://account.mapbox.com/auth/signup/
 2. On the account page - https://account.mapbox.com
-3. Click the "Start by designing a map" button:
+3. Next to the large "Start by designing a map" button (under "Or install the Maps SDK"):
     - Choose "JS Web"
     - Choose "Use the Mapbox CDN"
     - Create an empty HTML page named **mapbox-start.html**